Become a Standardized Patient at Burrell College of Osteopathic Medicine and earn $15.00 an hour

 What happens in a typical SP exercise?

 Students rotate from station to station, alone or in groups or pairs.
 A faculty member is sometimes also in the room, observing the students and using a checklist for grading.
 The student begins the exercise by interviewing and/or examining the SP for 10-15 minutes, depending on the exam.
-The SP completes the grading evaluation forms.
-Afterwards the SP “breaks role” and provides the student with verbal feedback based on their performance.
+Afterwards the SP “breaks role” and provides the student with verbal or written feedback based on their performance.
 We do run many types of clinical assessment exams, and not all follow this pattern.
 Often faculty will be in the room observing and grading the students.

 How is this different from acting?